clasei/matter-animation/README.md

 ## Overview

-"animationMatter" provides a straightforward, ready-to-run setup of an animated bouncing ball using Matter.js.
+"matterAnimation" provides a straightforward, ready-to-run setup of an animated bouncing ball using Matter.js.
 Simply put, it's energy transformed into a digital, interactive form - a small tribute to the transformative potential of matter and energy.

 ## How to Use